Physical Address

 Dorchester Center, MA 02124

-Flying Fox Size: How Big Are They?
+Flying Fox Size: How Big are they?

 flying fox

-SpeciesWingspan (centimeters)Wingspan (inches)
+SpeciesWingspan (cm)Wingspan (inches)

 Large Flying Fox (Pteropus vampyrus)130 – 15051 – 59